-There is a lot of celebrating to be done this time of year!
-Whether you're planning a Passover Seder, an Easter brunch or an Earth Day party, these recipes will make a great addition to any occasion!
-A common theme for these spring holidays is to celebrate rejuvenation and renewal so it's likely not a coincidence that it's also beginning of the local growing season.
+There's a lot of celebrating to be done this time of year!
+Whether you're planning a Passover Seder, an Easter brunch or an Earth Day party, these recipes make a welcome addition to any occasion!
+The common theme for these spring holidays is celebrating rejuvenation and renewal so it's likely not a coincidence that it's also beginning of the local growing season.
 There is much to celebrate and to look forward to as the world around us "Springs" back into life!

-Passover celebrates when the Jews escaped from slavery in ancient Egypt.
-It is also a time to reflect about others who are not as fortunate who may still be bound both physically and emotionally.
-During the first two days of Passover, there is a feast known as a Seder.
-The Seder includes many recipes that are symbolic and often have roots from Central Europe (Ashkenazi) and the Mediterranean (Sephardic).
+Passover celebrates the Jews escape from slavery in ancient Egypt.
+It is also a time to reflect on others who are not as fortunate, who may still be bound both physically and emotionally.
+The first two nights of Passover are marked with a ritual feast known as Seder, or 'order'.
+Seder includes many recipes that are symbolic and have roots in Central Europe (Ashkenazi) and the Mediterranean (Sephardic).

 One traditional dish is charoset.
 Charoset symbolizes the martyr that was used to build the pyramids.
 Try this Boston Organics charoset variation that includes sweet, earthy beets.

-During Passover bread is not allowed.
-Instead, matzo (thin flat, unleavened bread) is served.
-While the Jews were escaping Egypt they did not have time to let the bread rise while being pursued by their captors.
+During Passover the eating of bread is not permitted.
+Instead, matzo (thin, flat, unleavened bread) is served.
+While the Jews were escaping Egypt they did not have time to let bread rise before being pursued by their captors.

-You can elevate Matzo Ball Soup often shows up at many Passover meals.
+Matzo Ball Soup often shows up at many Passover meals.
 Elevate yours with with carrots, parsnips or most any other root vegetable.
-Try these other recipes: Parsley Potatoes, Rainbow Horseradish, Potato and Rutabaga Gratin, Glazed Root Vegetables, Grilled Pears with Brown Sugar Balsamic Glaze, or Orange Curd.
+Other delicious and seasonal recipes to try: Parsley Potatoes, Rainbow Horseradish, Potato and Rutabaga Gratin, Glazed Root Vegetables, Grilled Pears with Brown Sugar Balsamic Glaze, or Orange Curd.

 Easter is a Christian holiday that celebrates the belief in Jesus Christ’s resurrection.
 Following Lent, which lasts 40 days, people will eat an Easter feast!
 Some traditional Easter meals feature ham, gratins, or tarts (source)